 The students themselves were very inspirational to watch throughout the movie.
 When Pancho tries to quit the class to help out with the family business, Jaime decides to take him on a car ride.
 Jaime drives erratically trying to shift the gears in Pancho’s car.
 As they rapidly approach a fork in the road, Jaime exclaims “Right or left?”
 Panicked Pancho exclaims, “Go right!
 Go right!”
 Jaime swerves right, and the car screeches to a halt in front of a dead end.
 Jaime says with a lot of gravity, “All you can see is the turn, you don’t see the road ahead…” Sure enough, Pancho learns the lesson and decides to dedicate himself to learning calculus again.

 Stand and Deliver is a movie that anyone can relate to.
 It’s the story of leadership, self-determination, and hard work.
-The main characters could’ve been from any ethnic background.
+The Main Stand and Deliver characters could’ve been from any ethnic background.
 What makes this story special is that the movie stars Latinos as the heroes.
-Hopefully there can be more movies like this in the future.
+Hopefully, there can be more movies like this in the future.

 Incluvie Score: 5